pingjuhsieh/Econlib-lean/README.md

 **EconLib** is an open-source project dedicated to formalizing microeconomic theory using the **Lean 4** interactive theorem prover.

-Rooted in the rigorous academic tradition of the **Toulouse School of Economics (TSE)**, this project serves a dual purpose:
+This project serves a dual purpose:
 1. **Educational**: A platform for students to master Lean 4 while reviewing core mathematical economics and microeconomic theorems.
 2. **Infrastructure**: A growing "toolbox" of verified economic definitions and lemmas (e.g., MLRP, Risk Aversion, IC Constraints) that researchers can import and use in their own proofs.

 ---

-## 🎯 Vision & Goals
+## Vision & Goals

 * **Bridge the Gap**: Move beyond "sketched proofs" to fully verified economic logic.
 * **Property-Based Abstraction**: Encode common economic assumptions as **Lean Typeclasses**.
 Instead of re-proving analytical properties, users can simply declare `[RiskAverse u]` or `[MLRP f g]` and leverage automated deductions.